| An Essay on

 aggregate.
 Yet March absorbs this into what we call the technical criterion,

-according to which activities are grouped by the industrial technology used:
+according to which activities are grouped by the industrial technology used: The industries or professions in each section are arranged

 in an order which separates as little as possible those which are most often